Bringing Out Students’ Best

 - The cost of the measure could be up to $98 for a total of 9 years and could not be extended without voter approval.

-All registered voters within the boundaries of Campbell Union (Elementary) School District are eligible to vote on the potential measure.
+All registered voters within the boundaries of Campbell Union (Elementary) School District are eligible to vote on Measure P.

 This measure would need to be supported by at least 66.7% of those who vote on the measure in order for it to pass.